Technology layers

 Evidence layer

-The evidence pack protects continuity: what exists, how it works, and how to operate it.
+The evidence pack protects continuity by explaining what exists, how it works, and how to operate it.

 • Scope + acceptance criteria